a3mckagu/A2_Group5B_MidTerm_Game/README.md

 ## Description

-> Overview: Potionary is a challenging potion-crafting puzzle game where players match coloured vials and symbols to fulfill recipe orders.
-In the tutorial level (level one), players must manage 5 potion vials (from a shelf of 12 vials).
-Constraints, including "customer patience" time limit, recipe book managemnet, and symbol interpretation, challenge players' management skills.
+Potionary is a potion-crafting puzzle game where players fulfill customer orders by matching symbols from a recipe book to ingredient vials.
+In the first level, players must add a specific sequence of five vials (from a shelf of twelve) to a cauldron in the correct order to succeed.
+A "Customer Patience" timer begins immediately, requiring players to carefully balance speed with accuracy.

-> The player sees an alchemist's work rooom (laboratory) with shelves of colourful bottles, a large cauldron, and an order sheet hidden behind a HUD envolop that lists the recipe requirements.
-Within the environment, the player is immersed in a multi-sensory experience with visuals, text, and medieval-inspired music.
-> Players drag vials from the shelf to the cauldron, matching context clues to the recipe specification.
-Visual feedback includes glowing cauldron effects to indicate drag features and colour liquid pouring animations that guide the player through an immersive potion-crafting process.
-> Potionary explores how visual feedback can communicate accessibility states to both novice and expert players.
-In particular exploring dyslexia and nudging users to develop empathy in a frustrating but entertaining game.
-> Each level follows the core loop of the game: dragging objects into a cauldron and viewing their correctness after dragging the crystal last into the cauldron.
+The game is designed to foster empathy and understanding for individuals with dyslexia.
+For someone with dyslexia, reading can feel like decoding words in a foreign language - slow, effortful, and mentally exhausting.
+Even short periods of reading demand intense concentration.
+Potionary mirrors these experiences through symbols that are visually similar, a challenging-to-read font, and a recipe design that is intentionally difficult to interpret.

+In addition, many people with dyslexia develop unique, often unconscious strategies to "decode" text, relying on context, visual memory, or multi-sensory techniques.
+As such, Potionary reflects not only the challenges people with dyslexia face, but also the ways they adapt.

-> The design is inspired by the artistic, hand-drawn, medieval art style of Potion Craft Alchemist Simulator (2022) alongside tactile, "pouring" user actions from the viral mobile game Water Sort Puzzle (2020).
-Player feedback from widely known crafting, puzzle games include the poor management of difficulty (low complexity in level 1 and impossible by final level), low focus on potion crafting mechanics and feedback (focus on sci-fi storylines).
-We identified 5 points to build on:
+The design is inspired by the artistic, hand-drawn, medieval art style of Potion Craft Alchemist Simulator (2022) alongside tactile, "pouring" user actions from the viral mobile game Water Sort Puzzle (2020).

-1. Deliver high-value to users through puzel focus (simplify user inteactions and maintain focus on concept of management and decoding recepies).
-2. Stylized Art that Evokes Nostalgia and Appeals to a Wide Young Base: Inspired by art from Victorian-era floral motifs, medieval colour palettes, and adventure genre maps.
-3. Creative focus on symbolism: Strong employment of symbols to communicate recipe ideas to challenge player memory, management, and decoding.

 ---

 ## Setup and Interaction Instructions

-> How to Start: Players open the game in a web browser and click "New Game" on the start screen to begin.
-They then proceed to level one via clicking on the map.
+- How to Start: Players view the "Aclhemist's Handbook" for instructions.
+They then on click "New Game" on the start screen and proceed to level one by clicking on "Level 1: Beginner's Luck" on the level map.
-> Controls: Left click and drag vials from the shelf to the cauldron.
-Left click the recipe book to view potion instructions.
-Left click the order envelope to confirm completed potions.
+- Controls: View orders by clicking on the envelope icon.
+Click on the recipe book to view the order steps.
+Click and move vials from the shelf to the cauldron.
+Click and move the crystal to finish the potion.
-> Visual Feedback: The cauldron glows when a user "picks up" a vial or crystal, indicating the drop zone.
+- Visual Feedback: The cauldron glows when a user "picks up" a vial or crystal, indicating the drop zone.
 Incorrectly matched vials provide visual feedback once the user runs out of time or completes the incorrect order (fail state / win state).
-> Audio Experience: Medieval-themed background music evokes escapism, intrigue, and pressure, playing on an infinite loop during gameplay.
+- Audio Experience: Medieval-themed background music evokes escapism, intrigue, and pressure, playing on an infinite loop during gameplay.

----

-## Interaction Notes

-> At level one, players must open one customer order, reference their recipe book, then sequence multiple vials and a crystal in the correct order to achieve a win state.
-The recipe requires 5 potion bottles to be correctly added to the cauldron from a shelf containing 12 similar vials.
-Matching the symbols creates higher cognitive load.
-> There is rapid visual feedback with image hover states to smoothly onboard new players.

 ---